13 Bottom-of-the-Jar Tips to Make Your Grocery Budget Stretch Fu…

-And even better -- all of these 13 recipes are made right in the jar, so you have less to clean up later.
+And even better — every one of these recipes is made right in the jar, so you have less to clean up later.
 You're welcome.

-Got leftover jarred pickled jalapeno slices?
-Try making this Bloody Maria cocktail -- it's like a Bloody Mary, but it's made with tequila instead of vodka.
-And, who wouldn't want to sip their cocktail straight from the jar, amirite?!
+Have leftover jarred pickled jalapeño slices?
+Try making this Bloody Maria cocktail — it's like a Bloody Mary, but it's made with tequila instead of vodka.
+And, who wouldn't want to sip their cocktail straight from the jar, are we right?

 Have a little pickle juice left?
 How about some Greek yogurt?
 Great!
-Now mix those together with hot sauce, salt, pepper, olive oil, and shake it all together.
-Now you have a tangy marinade for chicken!
+Now mix those together with hot sauce, salt, pepper and olive oil and shake it all together.
+Now you have a tangy marinade for chicken.

 Hey, it happens.
-You bought a bunch of produce for your meals throughout the week, but there's still a lot leftover.
+You bought a bunch of produce for your meals throughout the week, but there's still a lot left over.
 Chop it all up and turn it into a salad.
 Add a bit of protein by adding grilled chicken or steak!
-Dress it with a little olive oil, lemon, salt, pepper and call it a day.
+Dress it with a little olive oil, lemon, salt and pepper and call it a day.

-Don't Toss Away the Ends of the Bread Loaf!
-Try This Instead
+7. Don't Toss Away the Ends of the Bread Loaf!
+Try This Instead:

 In the video above, one of our genius viewers has a great tip for using up the end pieces from a loaf of bread.
 Use them instead of paper towels to drain fried meat on!

-Don't Have Long Matches?
-No Problem, Here's a Solution
+8. Don't Have Long Matches?
+No Problem, Here's a Solution:

-Sometimes lighting candles with a short match can be a pain, a neat trick is to light the tip of a piece of raw spaghetti and use it as a long match.
-Ta daa!
+Sometimes lighting candles with a short match can be a pain.
+A neat trick is to light the tip of a piece of raw spaghetti and use it as a long match.
+Ta-da!

 It's the pickle jar that keeps on giving.
 The next time you finish a jar of pickles and have leftover pickle juice, reuse the juice to make more pickles!
 Start by peeling and slicing up some fresh cucumbers.
 Then, place them back in the jar with the leftover pickle juice.
 Seal the jar up and let the cucumbers marinate in the juice for a few days in the refrigerator.
 Soon enough, you'll have new pickles to enjoy that you made yourself.

-Turn a couple of tablespoons of raspberry jam into a dressing!
-Here's how: add a little dijon mustard to the jam jar, red wine vinegar, and fill it up with EVOO.
+Turn a couple of tablespoons of raspberry jam into a dressing.
+Here's how: add a little dijon mustard to the jam jar, then red wine vinegar, and fill it up with EVOO.
 Not only is it a great salad dressing, but it also makes a great dipper for chicken.

 What's better than caramel sauce on your ice cream?
 Peanut butter caramel sauce!
 Take whatever leftover peanut butter you have and mix it with caramel sauce (obviously), hot water and a splash of orange liquor… you know, for fun.
 Have at it!